ELF-Lab/OjibweMorph/PVSpreadsheets/README.md

 *Citation*: See Nichols (1980, pg.
 129) *Ojibwe Morphology*, PhD Dissertation, Harvard University for a version of the rule here.

 ## Directional

+Directional preverbs indicate spatial/temporal orientation.
+We have included directional preverbs from both the OPD and from the Bowers et al (2017) Odawa model.
+As indicated above, some are irregular under initial change, and these forms are specified in the spreadsheets only where necessary.